 He loved it.

-Or if like me, you like biology and find the human body and all its working fascinating, you can take your time reading your way through.
+If you love biology like me and find the human body and all its workings fascinating, you can take your time reading your way through.
 There’s a lot to read!

 Different parts of the exhibition are dedicated to different parts of the body: the skeletal, muscular, nervous, blood, respiratory, digestive, reproductive systems and so on.